 General policies and protection measurers are intended as guidance for local governments in planning and decision-making that affects Regionally Important Resources.
-In addition, the Northeast Georgia Regional Commission will use these policies and protection measurers when reviewing local comprehensive plans for consistency with Plan 2035, the Northeast Georgia regional plan, and to encourage local government to adopt the policies and implementation measures most appropriate for the protection of the resources in their community.
+In addition, the Northeast Georgia Regional Commission will use these policies and protection measures when reviewing local comprehensive plans for consistency with the Northeast Georgia Regional Plan, and to encourage local governments to adopt the policies and implementation measures most appropriate for the protection of the resources in their community.